technix/atrament-core/README.md

 | `game` | Content of `game` from Atrament state |
 | `scenes` | Content of `scenes` from Atrament state |

-Please note that `metadata` and `vars` from Atrament state are not included in the save.
-However, they are automatically populated from Ink state after loading from save.
+Please note that `metadata` and `vars` from the Atrament state are not included in the save.
+However, they are automatically populated from the Ink state after loading from a save.

 ## Interfaces